 The Honours in Philosophy program is the normal route to graduate study and requires the maintenance of high academic standards.
 Students are strongly encouraged to apply for admission to the honours program by the end of their second year.
 The Philosophy Department recommends that applications for the Philosophy Honours program be received by May 31 each year.
 We will allocate spaces to applicants in May and June and notify students of the results.
 We may have room for late applications (even during the fall term), but we encourage you to apply by the May 31 deadline.

 Applicants are normally expected to have obtained a minimum grade of 80% in at least two of Philosophy 220, 230, or 240.
 Students must also obtain a recommendation from a philosophy instructor in order to be considered for admission.

-All application forms and letters of recommendation can be submitted in person at the Philosophy Department main office (BUCH E370) or e-mailed to firstname.lastname@example.org.
-Questions about the honours degree should be directed to the Director of Undergraduate Studies.
+All application forms and letters of recommendation can be submitted in person at the Philosophy Department’s Main Office (BUCH E370) or e-mailed to firstname.lastname@example.org.
+Questions about the honours degree should be directed to the Honours Advisor.

 Download the honours program application form here.